220110-Java-React-Enterprise/Curriculum-Notes/project specs/p2-team4-spec.md

 7. Documentation (all classes and methods have adequate Javadoc comments)
 8. All Exceptions are caught and logged
 9. Data useful to the application is retrieved from a third party API
-11. DevOps CI/CD pipeline is used to build and deploy project to a publicly available remote location
+10. Server is hosted on AWS

 ### Bonus Features
 1. Unit test coverage of service-layer classes
 2. Basic (cypher) or advanced (shashed) encryption for secure data in HTTP exchanges
+3. DevOps CI/CD pipeline is used to build and deploy project to a publicly available remote location

 ## Bed, Breakfast & Java